tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sat Aug 04 2007

-Neville Glover (a 62-year-old White wealthy college dropout) entered a church, ready to deliver a speech to religious people.
+Neville Glover (a 62-year-old white wealthy college dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Neville Glover had never preached his views to theists before, and freaked out.
 Neville Glover thought about praying to Karma, but decided that he he can handle this situation on his own and id not need to pray just yet.
 As Neville Glover entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Neville Glover used practical experience and common sense to make the claim that the universe is controlled by a magical force called 'Karma'.
 Neville Glover argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.